 This blog post will take you through the turbidity curtain installation.
-We’ll cover important practices, like assessing the site, choosing the right type of curtain, and anchoring techniques.
+We’ll cover important practices, like assessing the site, choosing the right turbidity curtain, and anchoring techniques.
 You’ll also find tips on maintaining the barrier throughout your project and addressing challenges that might arise, such as fluctuating water levels or strong currents.
 Following these steps will enable you to control sediment effectively and keep your project compliant.

 Step 1: Site Assessment and Positioning

-Key points for site assessment:
+Key points for site assessment are as follows:

 1- Distance from discharge points: Place the curtain at least 50 meters from active discharge areas to allow the curtain to remain stable and avoid excess sediment pressure.